SmritiSharmaBG/DataStructures/README.md

 # DataStructures
-Solution of DS Problems of HackerEarth

-This repo contains my solutions of the problems related to Data Structures questions on HackerRank, GFG, leetcode etc.
+This repo contains my solutions of the problems related to _**standard questions**_ of Data Structures.

+Topics covered -
+Stack
+Queue